DTK Computer: Foundation and expansion (1981–1989)

 Datatech developed its own chipsets in addition to purchasing ones from VLSI and Chips and Technologies.
 The company's ASIC division comprised 20 employees under the supervision of Dr. Chen Kunnan in 1989.
 Most employees in this division were trained on the job, although some were also taught at seminars hosted by other ASIC manufacturers.
 The Electronics Research Service Organization, an agency of the Taiwanese government focused on VLSI circuits, provided funding for this division.
 Engineers designed the company's chipsets with the use of several EDA tools, including an ECAD Dracula design-rule checker, an ASIX II VLSI checker, a Daisy Logician circuit simulator, a MicroVAX II, and several EGA workstations.
 Up to four employees shared each workstation.
-Owing to the company's streamlined nature, new equipment could be delivered in a two weeks, compared to two months for Acer, Datatech's domestic competitor.
+Owing to the company's streamlined nature, new equipment could be delivered in two weeks, compared to two months for Acer, Datatech's domestic competitor.

 Unusual for a company of its stature, Datatech also developed its own BIOS for its IBM PC compatibles.
 Its first PC BIOS clone was developed in 1985; while second source of such BIOSes had already been developed by companies such as Phoenix Technologies in the United States, Datatech feared that they would be sued out of existence by IBM and so developed its own clean-room implementations in 1985.
 Although Datatech's fears were later assuaged, quality-assurance supervisor David Wang felt that the continued development of in-house BIOSes afforded the company technical expertise that could be applied to other aspects of their R&D lab, as was the case for the company's ASIC division.